Sex & Drugs & Rock & Roll

-"Sex & Drugs & Rock & Roll" is a song and single by Ian Dury.
-It was originally released as a Stiff Records single, with "Razzle in My Pocket" as the B-side, on 26 August 1977.
+"Sex & Drugs & Rock & Roll" is a song and single by the English singer Ian Dury.
+It was originally released as a Stiff Records single on 26 August 1977.
 The song was released under the single name "Ian Dury", but three members of the Blockheads appear on the record – the song's co-writer and guitarist Chaz Jankel, Norman Watt-Roy on bass and drummer Charlie Charles.
+The B-side was "Razzle in My Pocket", a song about shoplifting pornographic magazines in Romford.

 History

 The song was written by Ian Dury and Chaz Jankel in Dury's flat in Oval Mansions, London (nicknamed "Catshit mansions" by Dury) that overlooked The Oval cricket ground.
 The pattern of work adopted by the pair involved Dury presenting Jankel with his hand-typed lyric sheets.
 According to Jankel in Sex and Drugs and Rock and Roll: The Life of Ian Dury he would be repeatedly given the lyric for "Sex and Drugs and Rock and Roll" but Jankel kept rejecting the song, only for it to be at the top of the pile again the next time, only to be rejected again.
-This went on until Dury sung the song's guitar riff to Jankel and sang the song's title in time with Jankel's riff.
+This went on until Dury sang the song's guitar riff to Jankel and sang the song's title in time with Jankel's riff.